thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/docker.md

 ### Backup and restore (Optional)

 While backing up your PostgreSQL database is highly recommended, it is optional before proceeding with the upgrade.
-For further guidance, follow the [next instructions](https://github.com/thingsboard/tbmq/blob/main/msa/tbmq/configs/README.md).
+{% if docsPrefix == null %} For further guidance, follow the [next instructions](https://github.com/thingsboard/tbmq/blob/main/msa/tbmq/configs/README.md).
+{% else %} For further guidance, follow the [next instructions](https://github.com/thingsboard/tbmq-pe-docker-compose/blob/master/basic/README.md).
+{% endif %}

+{% if docsPrefix == null %}
 ### Upgrade to 2.2.0

 In this release, the MQTT authentication mechanism was migrated from YAML/env configuration into the database.